 Who writes the most medical abbreviations?

-From the limited publications, it appears that physicians are responsible for writing the vast majority of medical abbreviations.
-In private practice, it is usually the physician who writes medical abbreviations, but in large teaching hospitals, the medical and surgical residents write the most medical abbreviations, since they are the ones tasked with the writing of orders.
+The limited publications show physicians are responsible for writing the vast majority of medical abbreviations.
+In private practice, it is usually the physician who writes medical abbreviations, but in large teaching hospitals, the medical and surgical residents write the most medical abbreviations since they are the ones tasked with the writing of orders.
 However, other healthcare professionals who also regularly write medical abbreviations include dietitians, nurses, occupational and physical therapists, and social workers, albeit not in great numbers.

-One of the biggest problems leading to medical errors is the failure to communicate, and this is made worse with the use of medical abbreviations which can have multiple meanings.
+One of the biggest problems leading to medical errors is the failure to communicate, and this is made worse with the use of medical abbreviations, which can have multiple meanings.
 Further communication lapses are often the result of using medical abbreviations, especially when writing medication orders for junior staff.
-The staff responsible for reading, interpreting and processing the medication order may misconstrue the abbreviation or may not even recognize it, leading to an erroneous meaning.
+The staff responsible for reading, interpreting, and processing the medication order may misconstrue the abbreviation or may not even recognize it, leading to an erroneous meaning.
 For example, one very commonly reported misinterpretation of dosing is the use of a decimal point after a dose.
 For example.
-5.0 is often mistaken for 50 and, if the dot is not seen-this can result in ten times the dose.
+5.0 is often mistaken for 50; if the dot is not seen, this can result in ten times the dose.

 How common is medical abbreviation usage?

-The exact number of healthcare professionals who use medical abbreviations or the frequency of usage is not known but the numbers are numerous.
-Pick up any medical chart or a drug prescription in any healthcare institution and one will see at least one abbreviation per page in the patient’s medical chart.
-But is the use of medical abbreviation really dangerous and how many patients have actually suffered an adverse event because of it?
+The exact number of healthcare professionals who use medical abbreviations or the frequency of usage is unknown, but the numbers are numerous.
+Pick up any medical chart or a drug prescription in any healthcare institution, and one will see at least one abbreviation per page in the patient’s medical chart.
+But is the use of medical abbreviation really dangerous, and how many patients have actually suffered an adverse event because of it?

-From these data, the most common medical abbreviation error was the use of QD (once daily) accounting for 43.1% of all errors followed by U for units, cc for ml and other decimal errors.
+From these data, the most common medical abbreviation error was the use of QD (once daily), accounting for 43.1% of all errors, followed by U for units, cc for ml, and other decimal errors.
 The most common drug abbreviation name that led to an error was the use of MS or MS04 for morphine sulfate.
 At least 81% of the errors were noted to occur at the time of ordering the medication, while errors at the transcribing and dispensing area occurred at a lower frequency.
-The administration, procurement, and monitoring process were associated with less than 2% of the total errors.
-Overall, it appears that the three most common types of errors due to the use of medical abbreviations were errors in prescribing, improper dose/quantity and incorrect preparation of the medication.
-However, the consequences of the use of these medical abbreviations were not completely reported.
+The administration, procurement, and monitoring processes were associated with less than 2% of the total errors.
+Overall, it appears that the three most common errors due to medical abbreviations were errors in prescribing, improper dose/quantity, and incorrect preparation of the medication.
+However, the consequences of using these medical abbreviations were not completely reported.

-But irrespective of whether medical abbreviations are causing harm, no one argues that they can result in miscommunication because the other healthcare staff who are responsible for reading and processing orders may not be familiar or even recognize these abbreviations, which can result in gross errors in dispensing or administration of a medication or a test.
-Several studies have looked at critical incidents and adverse events in hospitals and in many cases it was observed that some medical abbreviations were dangerous, resulting in inappropriate dose administration or frequency.
+But irrespective of whether medical abbreviations are causing harm, no one argues that they can result in miscommunication because the other healthcare staff who are responsible for reading and processing orders may not be familiar with or even recognize these abbreviations, which can result in gross errors in dispensing or administration of a medication or a test.
+Several studies have looked at critical incidents and adverse events in hospitals.
+In many cases, it was observed that some medical abbreviations were dangerous, resulting in inappropriate dose administration or frequency.

-Within the past 2 decades, there have been many reports about medication errors and patient safety remains a concern.
-It is estimated that medication errors alone account anywhere from 7000 to 10,000 deaths each year in the United States.
-While medication errors have many causes, one of the ways to reduce these errors is by improving written communication, whether it be electronic or written.
-In 2004, the Joint Commision developed the "Do Not Use" list of medical abbreviations as part of the requirements for meeting the National Patient Safety Goal, which primarily addresses the effectiveness of communication between healthcare workers.
+Within the past two decades, there have been many reports about medication errors, and patient safety remains a concern.
+It is estimated that medication errors alone account for anywhere from 7000 to 10,000 deaths annually in the United States.
+While medication errors have many causes, one of the ways to reduce these errors is by improving written communication, whether electronic or written.
+In 2004, the Joint Commission developed the "Do Not Use" list of medical abbreviations as part of the requirements for meeting the National Patient Safety Goal, which primarily addresses the effectiveness of communication between healthcare workers.
 The Joint Commission has also recommended that all healthcare institutions create a standard list of acronyms, abbreviations, and symbols that should not be used.
 However, despite the development of "Do Not Use" lists, compliance is not 100%.

-To prevent any misunderstanding and jeopardize patient safety, the Joint commision now required healthcare institutions to develop a list of approved and not approved medical abbreviations.
-In addition, there should be a system or an audit process to ensure that there is compliance
+To prevent any misunderstanding and jeopardize patient safety, the Joint Commission now requires healthcare institutions to develop a list of approved and not approved medical abbreviations.
+In addition, there should be a system or an audit process to ensure that there is compliance.

 The Joint Commission also recommends that healthcare institutions not use abbreviations on any patient-related documents.
 It is important to ensure that the patient and the family can understand the information provided to them without having to guess.
-Often patients have difficulty understanding discharge instructions and this can affect their ability to look after themselves or follow instructions.
+Often patients have difficulty understanding discharge instructions, which can affect their ability to look after themselves or follow instructions.

-Sometimes laboratory results are sent to the patient but often this information does contain abbreviations.
-Whenever test results are provided to the patient, the healthcare provider should make a concerted effort to explain the results to the patients.
-While the use of imaging tests like CT scan and MRI are often abbreviated, it is important for the healthcare provider to spell out other not well-known tests, for example, instead of "BE", the patient should be told "BE" means a barium enema.
+Sometimes laboratory results are sent to the patient, but this information often contains abbreviations.
+Whenever test results are provided to the patient, the healthcare provider should make a concerted effort to explain the results to the patient.
+While the use of imaging test names like CT and MRI are often abbreviated, it is essential for the healthcare provider to spell out other not well-known tests; for example, instead of "BE," the patient should be told "BE" means a barium enema.

 How can healthcare institutions reduce or eliminate medical abbreviation usage?

-Today some hospitals recommend that junior staff simply refuse to carry out orders that use medical abbreviations.
-In addition, physicians who write the medical abbreviations are reprimanded.
-However, instead of enforcement using authoritarian rules, the tide has now turned towards using more intensive and focused educational strategies to increase compliance with hospital rules (Abushaiqa et al., 2007).
-To encourage compliance the following education interventions may help reduce medical abbreviations.
+Today some hospitals recommend that junior staff refuse to carry out orders that use medical abbreviations.
+In addition, physicians who write medical abbreviations are reprimanded.
+However, instead of enforcing authoritarian rules, the tide has now turned towards using more intensive and focused educational strategies to increase compliance with hospital rules (Abushaiqa et al., 2007).
+To encourage compliance, the following education interventions may help reduce medical abbreviations.

-Describe the abbreviation and provide a rationale why and how it can lead to an error
+Describe the abbreviation and provide a rationale for why and how it can lead to an error

 Teach junior staff and students about the dangers of using medical abbreviations